 By law, generics must have the same active ingredients, in the same quantity, as the branded drugs.
 While generics aren’t available for all prescriptions, you will find big savings on the ones that are available.
 Be sure to let your health care provider know that you want the generic version of the prescription if it’s available and double-check with the pharmacist whether or not your prescription has a generic alternative.

 If you have one or more prescription medications for managing chronic conditions, you will save money if your provider prescribes them in 90-day increments.
 You’ll make fewer co-pays over the course of the year, plus it’s much more convenient than having to refill prescriptions every month.

 Since there is no regulation on prescription drug prices in the United States, pricing can vary widely.
 Be sure to shop around to find which pharmacies near you consistently ring in with the lowest prices.
 Check big box stores, grocery stores, national chain pharmacies and even small, local pharmacies.
 Additionally, you’ll want to look into the possibility of filling your prescriptions through a mail-order pharmacy.
-While mail-order isn’t an option for prescriptions you need to fill immediately, many people find it a money-saving choice for long-term maintenance medications and one of the most effective ways to save money on prescriptions.
+It’s a money-saving choice for long-term maintenance medications and one of the most effective ways to save money on prescriptions.

 Look for Discounts

 When your health care provider gives you a prescription, ask if they have any discount coupons from the drug maker.
 You should also check online with Good Rx or We Rx for possible discounts and promotions.
 And be sure to ask your provider if they have any samples they can give you; trying something for a day or two before you fill the prescription will help you know if you have any adverse reactions.
-If you’ve ever paid a lot for a prescription only to find out your allergic to it, you know it’s a frustrating expense you want to avoid if possible.
+If you’ve ever paid for a prescription only to find out you’re allergic to it, you know how frustrating it is.